NickelFace/OTUS-Network-Architect/5.Multicast PIM/Home_Work.md

 smcroute -j ens3 239.0.0.100
 </code></pre>
 </details>
-А устройства SW9, SW10, SW11 выполняют просто функцию коммутатора.
+And the SW9, SW10, SW11 devices simply perform the function of a switch.

 <details>
 <summary>SW9</summary>